halghasra/husain-personal-website/content/blog/start-with-why-how-this-book-inspired-me-to-start-a-leadership-conversation/index.md

 ---
 title: "Unlocking Leadership's Hidden Power: How 'Start with Why' Changed My Perspective"
 date: "2021-08-14"
-categories:
+categories: ["Blog", "General", "Articles"]
-  - "articles"
-  - "blog"
-  - "general"
-tags:
-  - "business"
-  - "high-impact-leadership"
-  - "inspirational-leaders"
-  - "leadership"
-  - "start-with-why"
-  - "thought-leadership"
+tags: ["Business", "Leadership", "High Impact Leadership", "Start With Why", "Thought Leadership"]
-coverImage: "Start-with-why-how-this-book-inspired-me.png"
+coverImage: "./images/Start-with-why-how-this-book-inspired-me.png"
 ---

-Few days ago, I reviewed the book “[Start with Why](https://husainalghasra.com/2021/08/11/start-with-why-simon-sinek/)” by the author and public speaker Simon Sinek.
+Few days ago, I reviewed the book “[Start with Why](../start-with-why-simon-sinek/index.md)” by the author and public speaker Simon Sinek.
 This book is based on a TED talk titled **“How Great Leaders Inspire Action****” an**d discusses a simple yet powerful concept for inspirational leadership.

 “_I made a discovery.
 And this discovery profoundly changed my view on how I thought the world worked, and it profoundly changed the way in which I operate in it_”, Simon said at the beginning of his speech.